mattpe/wbma/docs/w2-http+route.md

    ```

 1. Create tab navigation
-    * create new folder 'navigators'
+    - create new folder 'navigators'
-    * create new file 'Navigator.js' to 'navigators'
+    - create new file 'Navigator.js' to 'navigators'
-    * in 'Navigator.js' use `createBottomTabNavigator` to make a simple tab navigation to Home and Profile
+    - in 'Navigator.js' use `createBottomTabNavigator` to make a simple tab navigation to switch between _Home_ and _Profile_ views
     ```jsx harmony
     import React from 'react';
     import {createBottomTabNavigator} from '@react-navigation/bottom-tabs';